svrx/sourcegraph/doc/user/campaigns/index.md

 Use the filters to switch between showing all campaigns, open campaigns, or closed campaigns.

+If you lack read access to a repository in a campaign, you can only see [limited information about the changes to that repository](managing_access.md#repository-permissions-for-campaigns) (and not the repository name, file paths, or diff).

 ## Creating a new campaign

 > **Creating your first campaign?** See [Hello Universe Campaign](TODO) in Sourcegraph Guides for step-by-step instructions.